kismetwireless/kismet/docs/dev/webui_rest.md

 ## Commands

 Commands are sent via HTTP POST.
-Currently, a command should be a base64-encoded msgpack string dictionary containing key:value pairs, sent under the `msgpack` or `json` POST fields.
+Command options are sent as a JSON dictionary object in the POST field `json`

 This may be subject to change as the HTTP interface evolves.

 Commands should always be sent using the `x-www-form-encoded` content type; if your API does not do this by default, you may need to specify: